qutip/qutip/doc/guide/dynamics/dynamics-data.rst

 The solver.Result Class
 =======================

 Before embarking on simulating the dynamics of quantum systems, we will first look at the data structure used for returning the simulation results to the user.
-This object is a :func:`qutip.solver.Result` class that stores all the crucial data needed for analyzing and plotting the results of a simulation.
+This object is a :func:`qutip.solve.solver.Result` class that stores all the crucial data needed for analyzing and plotting the results of a simulation.
 Like the :func:`qutip.Qobj` class, the ``Result`` class has a collection of properties for storing information.
 However, in contrast to the ``Qobj`` class, this structure contains no methods, and is therefore nothing but a container object.
 A generic ``Result`` object ``result`` contains the following properties for storing simulation data:

 .. cssclass:: table-striped